terminal-labs/class-labs/lab_005/lab_description.md

   ]
 }
 ```
-- `groceries` can be imported as a pillar variable into an sls file using the syntax `pillar['groceries']`
+- `groceries` can be imported as a pillar variable into an sls file using the syntax salt['pillar.get']('groceries', ['a', 'b', 'c']) where `groceries` is the variable being imported and `['a', 'b', 'c']` are the default variables to use in case certain pillar data is missing.
 - To check what pillar data is available to a minion you can run the command:
 ```BASH
 $ salt '<minion-id>' pillar.items